Updated December 2019

 Cheap Czech Red Wine

 Just because we’ve told you 10 things to avoid in Prague doesn’t mean you shouldn’t visit!
-We’d love to help you plan a lovely Central European holiday.
+We love Prague to bits and we’d love to help you plan a fabulous Central Europe vacation.
 Just get in touch and we’ll create a tour package tailored to your interests!